fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_1.md

 <br/> In this project, we will model an ordinal outcome, i.e.,
 categorical data with a natural order.
 We will mainly cover the ordered logit model (proportional odds logistic regression).
-We will also briefly cover the continuation ratio model.
+We will also briefly cover other ordinal outcomes models: the continuation ratio model, the adjacent categories models, and the multinomial logit model.

 Our primary goal is to develop a model for predicting students’ math final grades, but we will also be interested in identifying predictors